This post may contain affiliate links. Please read our disclosure policy.

-My mom made these red and green crinkle cookies every year along with chocolate crackles!
-They were a nice break from the more labor-intensive rolled cookies like gingerbread or sugar cookies.
+My mom made these red and green Christmas crinkle cookies every year along with chocolate crinkle cookies!
+They were a nice break from the more labor-intensive rolled cookies like gingerbread cookies or soft cut-out sugar cookies.

-Made with just four ingredients, they were by far the easiest cookies on the list!
-Let these Festive Almond Crinkle Cookies be an easy, colorful addition to your Christmas cookie platter or gift box!
+Made with just 5 ingredients, they were by far the easiest cookies on the list!
+Let these easy cookies be a colorful addition to your Christmas cookie platter or gift box!
 Complete the cookie box with more of these easy Christmas cookie recipes or try some traditional Christmas cookies this year.

 Table of Contents

-- White Cake Mix: It must be 16.5 oz and I prefer this brand.
+- White Cake Mix: It must be 16.5 oz and I prefer this Duncan Hines.

 - Whole Eggs: Eggs are the emulsifier for the oil and add a little extra richness and chew.